man-group/arctic/docs/README.md

 # Arctic Documentation

-Arctic is a tickstore database that sits atop MongoDB.
+Arctic is a timeseries / dataframe database that sits atop MongoDB.
 Arctic supports serialization of a number of datatypes for storage in the mongo document model.

 Arctic provides a [wrapper](https://github.com/manahl/arctic/blob/docs/arctic/arctic.py) for handling connections to Mongo.
 The `Arctic` class is what actually connects to Arctic.